 Handicap Transition FAQs

-In January 2018, the GAM will begin using the USGA/GHIN software for Handicap calculation.
-Below are some FAQs about the GHIN system, reasons GAM is making this change, and what members can expect in terms of data transfer from the old to the new system.
+In January 2018, the GAM began using the USGA/GHIN software for Handicap calculation.
+Below are some FAQs about the GHIN system, reasons GAM is made this change, and what members can expect in terms of data transfer and function from the old to the new system.

 - Why is the USGA changing its approach for administering golf at the local level?